priv-kweihmann/oelint-adv/README.md

 * oelint.var.filesoverride - FILES:*(FILES_*) variables should not be overridden
 * oelint.var.improperinherit - Warn about improperly named inherits
 * oelint.var.licenseremotefile - License shall be a file in remote source not a local file
+* oelint.var.licensesdpx - Check for correct SPDX syntax in licenses
 * oelint.var.mandatoryvar - Check for mandatory variables **[S]**
 * oelint.var.multiinclude - Warn on including the same file more than once
 * oelint.var.multiinherit - Warn on inherit the same file more than once